barstoolbluz/ssrc/API_DOCUMENTATION.md

 # SSRC API Documentation

-This document provides documentation for both the SSRC command-line tool and its underlying C++ library, `libshibatch`.
+This document provides documentation for both the SSRC command-line tool and its underlying C++ library, `libshibatchsrc`.

 ## 1. Command-Line Tool (`ssrc`)